wing5wong/artisan-whs-static/source/_news/2021-05-04_medals-galore-for-pippa-competing-at-the-central-area-artistic-championships-2021.md

 show_in_slider: true
 date: 2021-05-04T08:05:48.282Z
 ---
-Pippa McKee won medals galore whilst competing at the 2021 Central Area Artistic Championships in Palmerston North on 30 April - 2 May.
+Pippa McKee had a very successful few days at the 2021 Central Area Artistic Championships in Palmerston North on 30 April - 2 May.

 ##### Results: